1,000,000 free RPC requestsJust a wallet, via x402.

 Sybil floods.
 The contract has no minimum stake or wallet-age requirement for submitting feedback.
 An attacker with many fresh wallets can submit a high volume of feedback events for an agent they control — or against a competitor.
 The contract can’t stop this; indexers have to.
 This explorer penalizes feedback from wallets with thin onchain history when computing the Sybil-resistance sub-score.
 Consumers should check the formula at /reputation-v1 to understand what weight a feedback event actually carries.

-Off-chain comments decaying.
-The commentURI field lets a client attach a longer comment to their rating — useful for explaining edge cases that a tag and number can’t capture.
+Off-chain evidence decaying.
+The feedbackURI field lets a client attach a longer report to their value — useful for explaining edge cases that a tag and number can’t capture.
 By convention this URI should point to an IPFS-pinned file, not an HTTP endpoint.
-HTTP comments rot: the URL is still in the event, but the content behind it may return 404 or be replaced by something unrelated.
-This explorer shows “comment unavailable” for URIs that don’t resolve, rather than treating them as empty.
+HTTP evidence rots: the URL is still in the event, but the content behind it may return 404 or be replaced by something unrelated.
+This explorer shows unavailable metadata as missing rather than treating it as empty.

 Wallet compromise.
 If a private key is stolen, the attacker can submit feedback — positive or negative — from that address.
-The original owner can’t retract someone else’s submission; only the signer can revoke.
+The original owner can’t retract someone else’s submission; only the submitting address can revoke.
 The compromised wallet’s full history is visible, so consumers can spot a sudden change in feedback pattern and investigate.
 The compromised wallet’s owner should rotate keys and, if possible, post a public notice via their new address.

 Where to go next